globusgenomics/genomics-manage/README.md

         "use_rds_postgresql_server": True
     },
     "globus": {
-        # use globus globus to restrict access
+        # use globus group to restrict access
         "globus_use_group": True,
         # globus group used for login
         "globus_group_id": "920e3148-a6d3-11e2-8266-12313809f035"